hans-jorg/efm32gg-stk3700-gcc-cmsis/01-Blink/README.md

     +------------------------------------------------------+

 To access the registers, it is necessary to know their addresses and fields.
-These information can be found the data sheet and other documents from the manufacturer.
+These information can be found in the data sheet and other documents from the manufacturer.
 The manufacturer (Silicon Labs) provides a CMSIS compatible header files in the *platform* folder of the Gecko SDK Library.

 The *platform* folder has the following sub-folders of interest: *Device* and *CMSIS*.
 In the *Device/SiliconLabs/EFM32GG/Include/* folder there is a header file named *emf32gg990f1024.h*, which includes the definition of all registers of the microcontroller.
 One has to be careful because it includes a lot of other header files (*emf32gg_*.h*).
 It is possible to include the *emf32gg990f1024.h* file directly in the code, like below.